How the LinkedIn algorithm works in 2024

 Users are on LinkedIn to be a part of the professional world.
 You need to consider that when you’re crafting your posts.

-This isn’t a place to share a video of your dog’s birthday party.
+Some self-promotion is okay, but this isn’t a place to post a video of your dog’s birthday party.
 Rather, keep the focus on business.

 Assume a brand voice that’s friendly and approachable.
-Accounts that tow the company line or use too much corporate jargon may deter LinkedIn members from interacting.
+Accounts that tow the company line or use too much corporate jargon may deter the real human beings on LinkedIn from interacting.

 Easily manage your LinkedIn Page and all your other social channels using Hootsuite.
-From a single dashboard, you can schedule and share content (including video), reply to comments and engage your network.
+Schedule and share content (including video), reply to comments and engage your network — all from one streamlined dashboard.
 Try it free today.

 Categories